zowe/docs-site/docs/user-guide/cli-using-creating-profiles.md

 ## Accessing LPARs that contain services that share the same credentials

-In the following configuration, nested profiles use the credentials from the same base profile to access services directly on multiple LPARs: **[is this explanation correct?]**
+In the following configuration, nested profiles use the credentials from the same base profile to access services directly on multiple LPARs:

 ```
 {